SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/01-IntroGrid.md

     R.submit

-Lets focus on `mcpi.R` and the R wrapper scripts.
+Let's focus on `mcpi.R` and the R wrapper scripts.
 The details of `R.submit` script will be discussed later when we learn about submitting jobs with HTCondor.

 The file `mcpi.R` is a R script that calculates the value of *pi* using the Monte Carlo method.
 The `R-wrapper.sh` essentially loads the R module and runs the `mcpi.R` script.